How to find us?

 Once you arrive at Bushmills / Giants Causeway or Ballycastle / Ballintoy / Carrick-a-rede Rope Bridge you are within a couple of miles of our accommodation which is located mid way between these two attractions.

-From Belfast: Take the M2 towards Ballymena, then the A26 to Ballymoney.
+Take the M2 towards Ballymena, then the A26 to Ballymoney.
 Follow signs for Portrush and take the B62.
 After 6 miles turn off right signposted Bushmills onto the B17.

-Follow directions above or map detail.
+Follow directions above from Bushmills.

-From Londonderry: Take the A2 towards Limavady, then follow the A37 onto the A29 to Coleraine.
+Take the A2 towards Limavady, then follow the A37 onto the A29 to Coleraine.
 Follow signs for Bushmills at ring roads.

-Follow directions above or map detail.
+Follow directions above from Bushmills.

 This Landmark boasts some of the most beautiful scenery that you are likely to come across anywhere in the world.
 Renowned for its polygonal columns of layered basalt, it is the only World Heritage Site in Northern Ireland.
 Resulting from a volcanic eruption 60 million years ago, this is the focal point of a designated Area of Outstanding Natural Beauty and has attracted visitors for centuries.